uscensusbureau/BEACON/README.md

 | ```2022-FCSM-Wiley-Whitehead.pdf```         | 2022 FCSM presentation on BEACON and SINCT                     |
 | ```JSM_Dumbacher_Whitehead.pdf```           | 2022 JSM presentation on BEACON                                |

+## Issues

+We appreciate any feedback you would like to provide us; please post any questions that you may have in the GitHub issues section.

 ## Credits

 For more information, please see BEACON conference presentations and papers attached to the repository.
 If you have any questions or comments, please reach out to the BEACON team: